timurrrr/RaceChronoDiyBleDevice/README.md

 twisted pair with the JST connector available, as well as the USB port for power and programming.

-## Installing the firware
+## Installing the firmware

-You will need to install two libraries for Arduino:
+You will need to install two Arduino libraries before you can build the project:
 ```sh
 cd ~/Documents/Arduino/libraries/  # ~/Arduino/libraries on Mac OS
 git clone https://github.com/timurrrr/arduino-CAN CAN